 About

-I live and work on the 'aina of the Hawaiian people as an assistant professor at the University of Hawai‘i at Mānoa.
 In my research I have worked with communities throughout the Pacific, but the bulk of my work has been conducted with the Hawu and Saparua language communities in eastern Indonesia.

 My general research questions fall into four main areas: